-People who have been sexually assaulted while intoxicated may find it difficult to contact police or ask for professional help because they feel guilt or shame or be afraid of not being believed.
+People who have been sexually assaulted while intoxicated may find it hard to contact police or ask for professional help because they may feel guilt or shame or be afraid of not being believed.
 Remember that these services are there for you and counsellors/advocates are trained specifically in sexual assault and will support you.

-Get support even if you can't remember exactly what happened.
+They can support you even if you can't remember exactly what happened.
 Some drugs used in drink spiking can cause short-term memory loss.